hailey-park/r01-qc-scripts/README.md

   * `data-qc-[FUTURE DATE]`: you can keep making new folders for future QCs.

+Most of these scripts are automated, but I have commented in the scripts "TO DO: ____" for any part that requires manual changes.
+This includes updating file names, file paths, village specificiations, etc.

 ## Contact
 Please direct any questions to the study PI: